Do you have boards on monday.com that organize separate projects and tasks but still contain information directly related to each other?

 Custom automations allow you to create new automation combinations tailored to your team's needs and make them fit perfectly into your specific workflow.

-Click on the Create tab at the top of the screen and then select Create from scratch:
+- Click the Create tab at the top of the screen.

 Most mirror columns cannot be used as automation triggers.
 However, there are several automation templates that can support mirror columns as a trigger.
 These are: